 Poster Templates and Logos

 Please feel free to adapt the poster templates and logos below for your use.
-You are highly encouraged to change aspects of the templates such as colors and fonts to make it your dynamic poster.
+You are highly encouraged to change the vast majority of aspects of the templates, such as colors and fonts to make it your dynamic poster.

 - Template 1